instantcommerce/next-api-decorators/README.md

 ## Built-in pipes

-Pipes are being used to validate and transforms incoming values.
+Pipes are being used to validate and transform incoming values.
 The pipes can be added to the `@Query` decorator like:

 ```ts
 @Query('isActive', ParseBooleanPipe) isActive: boolean